Chart Color Schemes

 Corangamite - South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Corangamite - South's population is approximately 7,291 as of November 2025.
-This figure represents a 1.5% increase from the 2021 Census total of 7,180 people.
-The change can be inferred from the estimated resident population of 7,149 in June 2024 and an additional 82 validated new addresses since the Census date.
-This results in a population density ratio of 4.0 persons per square kilometer.
-Corangamite - South's growth rate of 1.5% since the census is within 0.5 percentage points of the SA3 area's growth rate of 2.0%.
+Corangamite - South's population is approximately 7,291 as of Nov 2025.
+This figure represents an increase of 111 people since the 2021 Census, which recorded a population of 7,180.
+The growth is inferred from the estimated resident population of 7,149 in June 2024 and an additional 82 validated new addresses post-census.
+This results in a population density of 4.0 persons per square kilometer.
+Corangamite - South's 1.5% growth since the census is close to the SA3 area average of 2.0%, indicating strong growth fundamentals.
 Overseas migration contributed approximately 57.5% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Corangamite - South is expected to experience an above median population growth in Australia's non-metropolitan areas, with a projected increase of 973 persons by 2041, representing an 11.4% total increase over the 17-year period.
+Future population dynamics project an above median growth for Australia's non-metropolitan areas.
+By 2041, Corangamite - South is expected to increase by 973 persons, reflecting a total increase of 11.4% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population